F5Networks/f5-ci-docs/docs/kubernetes/kctlr-ingress.rst

 You can use the |kctlr-long| as an `Ingress Controller`_ in Kubernetes.
 To do so, add the |kctlr| `Ingress annotations`_ to a Kubernetes Ingress Resource.
 The annotations define the objects you want to create on the BIG-IP system.

-If you use `helm`_ you can use the `f5-bigip-ingress chart`_ to create and manage the resources below.
-You may also use the `f5-bigip-ctlr chart`_ to create and manage the resources for the |kctlr| itself, though the charts are independent and may be used separately.
+If you use `helm`_, you can use the `f5-bigip-ingress chart`_ to create and manage the resources below.
+You may also use the `f5-bigip-ctlr chart`_ to create and manage the resources for the |kctlr| itself.

 .. note::